jeremytammik/tbc/a/1894_naughty_updater.md

 For example, people have asked me 'why can't you make it so pile coordinates are updated automatically when they are moved?'
 In theory, I know I could use a DMU for this, but what happens if it gets disabled halfway through an alteration and the user assumes something is being updated when it is not?
 I then potentially have a pile schedule with incorrect coordinates being sent out and the distinct possibility of very expensive work being done in the wrong place (I hope some sanity check would prevent that but you never know).
-These are the users that say "I'm just the guy pressing the button (your button)!"
+These are the users that say, "I'm just the guy pressing the button (your button)!"

 You need some fail-safe approach, really.
-So, I prefer press a button at a certain point to do a task, then check the results against previous before issue.
+So, I prefer to press a button at a certain point to do a task, then check the results against previous before issue.
-Even for the most simplistic code DMU's have the potential to be disabled due to complex interactions, i.e. you can account for your own code, but not that of other DMU's by others and the timings of such (the impacts for the states of elements these have between your interactions).
+Even for the most simplistic code DMU's have the potential to be disabled due to complex interactions, i.e., you can account for your own code, but not that of other DMU's by others and the timings of such (the impacts for the states of elements these have between your interactions).

 Thanks to Scott and Richard for their input on this.